 Nørrebro Flea Market on Nørrebrogade and the market on Israels Plads are the biggest and oldest flea markets in Copenhagen.
-They run from April to October and stock a wild variety of items, from souvenirs and antiques to ramshackle trinkets.
+They run from April to October and stock a vast variety of items, from souvenirs and antiques to ramshackle trinkets.

-Copenhagen's public transport is exceptionally safe, reliable, clean and inexpensive.
-The Metro, buses and trains in the city and surrounds operate on a one-fare system, where tickets are valid for all three types of transport with no extra cost for transfer.
+and trains in the city and surrounds operate on a one-fare system, where tickets are valid for all three types of transport with no extra cost for transfer.

 Bus services are frequent between 5am and 1am, with night buses operating after regular hours.
-The Metro runs from Vanlose Station to Lergravsparken in East Amager, to Orestad in West Amager and to Frederiksberg, operating on a 24/7 basis.
+The metro runs from Vanlose Station to Lergravsparken in East Amager, to Orestad in West Amager and to Frederiksberg, operating on a 24/7 basis.

-Attractions in Copenhagen are a mix of living history and fun activities.
+Attractions in Copenhagen are a mix of fascinating history and fun activities.
 Its many cobblestone streets and rows of old Danish houses are much like they've been for centuries, occupied by wonderful shops and carnival-style entertainment.